Tolash123/100daysofcode/Day74&75/README.md

 Dialog Boxes.

+- write code to open new window or new tab for SaudiDev website
-- write code to open new window or new tab for DrisDev website
+- write code to open new window or new tab for Custech(Confluence University of Science and Technology) website